2gatherproject/decentralized-social-apps-guide/README.md

 * [Holochain](https://holochain.org/)
 * [Hyperswarm](https://github.com/hyperswarm/hyperswarm) - A distributed networking stack for connecting peers.
 * [Lens Protocol](https://www.lens.xyz/) - Lens Protocol is a composable and decentralized social graph, ready for you to build on so you can focus on creating a great experience, not scaling your users.
 Built on Polygon/Ethereum chains.
+* [Loro](https://github.com/loro-dev/loro) - Reimagine state management with CRDTs.
+Easily enable collaboration and time-travel on your app.
 * [IPFS](https://ipfs.io/) - An immutable, content addressed file/data sharing protocol. libp2p based
 * [Mina Protocol](https://github.com/MinaProtocol/mina) - Mina is a new cryptocurrency with a constant size blockchain, improving scaling while maintaining decentralization and security (Javascript/Browser)
 * [MPL](https://github.com/automerge/mpl) - Using Automerge and WebRTC